STEM I: Program Details

-To keep up with the energy of our younger students, we make sure to provide a variety of experiences within the SPARK Program—a strong academic component, community building elements, hands-on STEM activities, and recreational co-curricular experiences.
+To keep up with the energy of our younger students, we make sure to provide a variety of experiences within the STEM I Program—a strong academic component, community building elements, hands-on STEM activities, and recreational co-curricular experiences.

 Inquiry-based instruction means that the students themselves—by asking appropriate questions—seek out knowledge, information, and scientific truth.
 This approach assures that the students gain a deep conceptual understanding of complex phenomena.

 In addition to the academic components of the program, we offer a number of extracurricular opportunities to further challenge our students ingenuity and problem-solving skills.
 Additional STEM exploration through design challenges or experiments will be offered in which students can learn through experience, work effectively as part of a team and demonstrate success.
-Other extracurricular activities include lectures on current research at Brown University, and a field trip to explore STEM in action.
+Other extracurricular activities may include lectures on current research at Brown University, and STEM-related field trips.

-In the evenings, students have time to enjoy recreational activities with their peers, along with their SPARK Residential Assistants.
-In past years, activities have included laser tag, bowling, rock climbing, mini-golf, and a comedy show!
+In the evenings, students have time to enjoy recreational activities with their peers, along with their STEM I Residential Assistants.
+In past years, activities have included laser tag, bowling, rock climbing, mini-golf, and a comedy show.

 SPARK Student Goals:

 - Through intensive academic work gain an understanding of the requirements to be successful in challenging academic settings

 - Gain a better understanding of the complexity of solutions needed to solve some of the greatest challenges we face today, and learn skills and strategies to understand and tackle the future

 - Learn from current faculty and graduate students about their research and begin to explore possible career opportunities

 - Learn the art of teamwork by engaging in meaningful discussions and group projects